 - Installed new 24” at pond towards box S02.02.

 - Re-strike on piles.
 Piles driven to 1ft above grade.

 - Curb cut for new construction entrance at admin site.

 What is the project?

 The operations center will enable the Public Services Department to maintain and improve critical citizen services necessary to serve a growing community.
-The plan includes building on the current Six Mile facility located on Sweetgrass Basket Parkway and the Lieben Road facility located on the northern end of Mount Pleasant.
-The modern facilities will include a larger fleet maintenance building, covered parking to protect capital assets, a yard debris transfer yard that complies with current and future environmental standards, and office space for Town employees.
+The plan includes building on the current Six Mile facility located on Sweetgrass Basket Parkway.
+The modern facilities will include a larger fleet maintenance building, a yard debris transfer yard that complies with current and future environmental standards, and office space for Town employees.

 Why is it needed?

-In addition, the ability to strategically place our resources in different parts of the Town will further bolster the Town’s ability to be more immediate in our response during emergencies and weather events.
-Public Services plays a critical role in the Town’s preparation for emergencies and storms as well as the sometimes-extensive recovery periods that follow by addressing issues with stormwater, flooding, and debris removal to ensure the public’s safety on our streets and in our community.
+Public Services play a critical role in the Town’s preparation for emergencies and storms as well as the sometimes-extensive recovery periods that follow by addressing issues with infrastructure, stormwater, flooding, and debris removal to ensure the public’s safety on our streets and in our community.

-Finally, upcoming environmental regulations will require new standards and processes to be in place, which our current facilities are unable to meet.
+Finally, future environmental regulations will require new standards and processes to be in place, which our current facilities will be unable to meet.
 We must bring our operations center into compliance.
-Doing so is not only legally required, but beneficial for our environmental health and public service capabilities.
+Doing so will not only be legally required, but beneficial for our environmental health and public service capabilities.

 How much will it cost?